Prior to Hydra 1.1, @hydra.main() and hydra.initialize() default

 Use the directory/module of the Python script.

-This was the default behavior up Hydra 1.0.
+This was the default behavior up to Hydra 1.0.

-This is not recommended as it can cause surprising behavior.
+This is not recommended as it can cause the surprising behavior outlined above.